chris-fox/scripts-tools/Deploy Solutions/README.md

 #Using the tools#
 ##Deploy Solutions##
 This tool is used to clone an existing map or app into your organization.
 The organization or portal that is used as the target to clone the map or app is determined by the active portal in the current session of Pro.
-You can manage the active portal or sign-in/out of the portal in the upper-right corner of the application:
+You can manage the active portal or sign-in/out of the portal in the upper-right corner of the application

 The tool looks for items (maps or apps) in the state & local try it live org with specific tags to determine what items can be cloned (We can modify this logic later as needed).
 To use the tool: